wp-plugins/readability-buttons/readme.txt

 Tested up to: 3.1
 Stable tag: 1.0

 Readability Buttons displays readability.com official button on your sidebar.
-I use the simplest way to insert the codes for you, no sql strings will be inserted, no options to configure, you probably need this plugin if you're runing a WordPress multisite and want your users to add readability.com script by themselves.

 == Description ==
 Readability Buttons displays readability.com official button on your sidebar.
 I use the simplest way to insert the codes for you, no sql strings will be inserted, no options to configure, you probably need this plugin if you're runing a WordPress multisite and want your users to add readability.com script by themselves.